dbt-labs/docs.getdbt.com/website/docs/reference/dbt-commands.md

 Use the following dbt commands in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) and use the `dbt` prefix.
 For example, to run the `test` command, type `dbt test`.

 - [build](/reference/commands/build): build and test all selected resources (models, seeds, snapshots, tests)
-- [clone](/reference/commands/clone): clone selected nodes from specified state (requires dbt 1.6 or higher)
+- [clone](/reference/commands/clone): clone selected nodes from the specified state (requires dbt 1.6 or higher)
 - [compile](/reference/commands/compile): compiles (but does not run) the models in a project
 - [deps](/reference/commands/deps): downloads dependencies for a project
 - [docs](/reference/commands/cmd-docs) : generates documentation for a project